rainard/blogstatic/wp-content/plugins/q2w3-fixed-widget/readme.txt

 Yes, it is possible to fix more than one widget even if they are located in different sidebars.

-= Why is the plugin not working in Chrome (and other Webkit based browsers)? =

-Check your CSS files for these two instructions:
-`-webkit-backface-visibility:hidden;
--webkit-transform: translate3d(0,0,0);`

-If found, disable them and see the result.

 = How to prevent overlapping with the footer? =

 Go to WP admin area, Appearance -> Fixed Widget Options.
 Here you can define the top and bottom margins.
 Set bottom margin value >= footer height.
 Check the result, please.
 If your footer height is changing from page to page it is better to use the `Stop ID` option.
 Here you need to provide the HTML tag ID.
 The position of that HTML element will determine the margin bottom value.
 For example, let's take the Twenty Sixteen default theme.
-The theme's footer container has an id="colophon".
-In the `Stop ID` option I need to enter just the colophon, without any other symbols!
+The theme's footer container has an ID="colophon".
+In the `Stop Element Selectors` option I need to enter `#colophon`.

 = How to disable the plugin on mobile devices? =

-There are two options: `Disable Width` and `Disable Height`.
-They works the same way.
-If the browser window width/height is less then or equals specified value, the plugin is disabled.
-You can also use the [visitor conditions of Advanced Ads](https://wpadvancedads.com/manual/visitor-conditions/) to target specific user groups.
+Use the options `Minimum Screen Width` and `Minimum Screen Height` to disable sticky features when the browser window is too small.
+You can also use the [visitor conditions of Advanced Ads](https://wpadvancedads.com/manual/visitor-conditions/) to target specific devices.

 == Screenshots ==

+1. A fixed widget and a stop widget in action
+2. Fixed Widget plugin options
-1. The Fixed Widget for WordPress plugin in action
+3. Fixed Widget options for blocks in the widget editor
+3. Fixed Widget option for legacy widgets

 == Changelog ==

+= 6.0.5 =

+- Fix: Prevent overlapping of fixed widgets with non-fixed widgets when scrolling up

+= 6.0.4 =

+- Fix: Prevent fixed widgets overlapping non-fixed elements in certain themes
+- Fix: Class selectors saved under the Custom Elements were wrongly prefixed with '#'

+= 6.0.3 =

+- Improvement: Check lazy elements and stop elements for changing their size and recalculate fixed position
+- Improvement: Lower check interval from 1000 to 500 ms

+= 6.0.2 =

+- Improvement: Fall back to previous version when the theme does not support the new script – mainly because of using float instead of flex
+- Improvement: Stop Elements work also when they are in a different column or sidebar than the fixed element
+- Improvement: Recalculate Fixed Widget height on scroll

+= 6.0.1 =

+- Fix: use the previous Stop ID value in the new Stop Elements section

-= 6.0.0-beta-3 =
+= 6.0.0 =

-Please download and test [version 6.0.0, beta 3](https://downloads.wordpress.org/plugin/q2w3-fixed-widget.6.0.0-beta-3.zip).

 Version 6.0.0 is a full rewrite of the frontend script.
 It fixes many edge cases like jumping, reloading, or resizing widgets.
 The rewrite also resolves bad Cumulative Layout Shifts.

-Most changes are available when you switch on "Test new version" under Appearance > Fixed Widget Options.
+Most changes are available when you enable "Test new version" under Appearance > Fixed Widget Options.

 Please test and [let us know](https://wordpress.org/support/plugin/q2w3-fixed-widget/) if you discover any issues.